Citrullin/documentation/iota-sbc/0.1/how-to-guides/setup-fullnode.md

 IRI requires at least 4 GB of memory.
 Therefore it is not possible to use IRI on all SBCs.

 *_Note:_* I use an Orange Pi Zero & Zero Plus for this guide, but I try to keep it as general as possible.
-It should be possible to follow this guide with any common ARM based SBC.
+It should be possible to follow this guide with any common Cortex-A based SBC.
 I cover ARMv7 & Aarch64 (32-Bit & 64-Bit).
 It should be possible to use this guide for any Cortex-A based platform.

 ## Requirements